-How to: Identify the order of the drives in an XFS-based NAS
+Identification of the drives' order in an XFS-based NAS

 By and large, NAS units, like Buffalo LinkStation and TeraStation, Iomega StorCenter and Synology, make use of software RAID built from data partitions (the largest partitions) of each of the drives constituting the storage.
 Then the XFS file system is distributed across these data partitions.
 That being so, to be able to properly assemble a RAID configuration for further data recovery, users need to know the correct order of the drives that comprise the RAID system the NAS box relies on.